MechanicalPython/adafruit_gps/README.md

     }
 ```

-Note: Sending multiple PMTK314 packets with gps.send_command() will not work unless there is a substantial amount of
+Note: Sending multiple PMTK314 Packets with gps.send_command() will not work unless there is a substantial amount of
 time in-between each time gps.send_command() is called.
 A time.sleep() of 1 second or more should fix this.

 # NMEA data